Gini Steinke – Founder & Executive Director

 Ten years ago, my Mom, Sandra Robeson, was diagnosed with Stage 4 Ovarian Cancer.
 Like many others, her symptoms went unrecognized and a misdiagnosis occurred.
 I joined OCC to honor my Mom by assisting the women who are currently fighting this horrible Cancer and to educate the public to the signs and symptoms so those newly diagnosed will have a greater chance at fighting and beating this disease.

-Nicole Zmijewski – Board Member
+Nikki Knight Zmijewski – Board Member

 Would you like to learn more?